-ISO 80000-5 gives names, symbols and definitions for quantities and units of thermodynamics.
+ISO 80000-9 gives names, symbols, and definitions for quantities and units of physical chemistry and molecular physics.
 Where appropriate, conversion factors are also given.

 2 Normative references

 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.